Research involving animals and their data or biological material

 Research involving animals and their data or biological materialTop

 The welfare of animals (vertebrate and higher invertebrate) used for research, education and testing must be respected.
 Authors should supply detailed information on the ethical treatment of their animals in their submission.
 For that purpose they may use the ARRIVE checklist which is designed to be used when submitting manuscripts describing animal research.
+We recommend that authors consult the American Veterinary Medical Association (AVMA) Guidelines for the Euthanasia of Animals (2020), as a comprehensive resource for guidance on veterinary best practice for the anesthesia and euthanasia of animals.

 For studies involving client-owned animals, authors must also document informed consent from the client or owner and adherence to a high standard (best practice) of veterinary care.